diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 #### Fair Scheduler Configuration
 Figure 4-3 showed how fair sharing works for applications in the same queue; however, fair sharing actually works between queues, too.

 The Fair Scheduler is configured using an allocation file named `fair-scheduler.xml` that is loaded from the classpath.
-(The name can be changed by setting the property `yarn.scheduler.fair.allocation.file`) In the absence of an allocation file, the Fair Scheduler operates as described earlier: each application is placed in a queue named after the user and queues are created dynamically when users submit their first applications.
+(The name can be changed by setting the property `yarn.scheduler.fair.allocation.file`) In the absence of an allocation file, the Fair Scheduler operates as described earlier: `each application is placed in a queue named after the user and queues are created dynamically when users submit their first applications`.

 ```xml
 <?xml version="1.0"?>